-Within our annual theme, we will focus our learning this term on ‘How Will We Change, Challenge And Grow This Term?’
+Within our annual theme, we will focus our learning this term on ‘How Will We Change, Challenge And Grow?’
 Pupils will explore and reflect on the evolution of Clifton Village, and how they too can grow as individuals in the same way their surroundings have bloomed over time!
 We intend on becoming confident by stepping outside our comfort zones, embracing new experiences positively and having maximum self-belief!

 RE will follow the Come and See topics of: